raspberrypilearning/3D-scene/en/step_5.md

 --- task ---

-Now animate your sprite by moving or changing its costumes.
+Animate your sprite by moving or changing its costumes.

 --- collapse ---
 ---